 For the S140 / S150 controllers, ensure to change the SATA settings in the system BIOS to RAID Mode.
 To change the setting using the BIOS, the latest BIOS version must be installed.
-For more information about the BIOS versions for different systems, see the Lifecycle Controller Release Notes at https://www.dell.com/support/article/sln311809.

 - For more information about RAID configuration, see the Creating RAID using Lifecycle Controller white paper here. - If you have an older BIOS, you can configure RAID only through option ROM. - Software RAID creation using NVMe/HHHL drives supports only on UEFI mode. - Software RAID doesn't support any encryption method such as SEKM, LKM, TCG OPAL etc.